jpittis/rust-control-plane/README.md

   abstractions over an xDS gRPC server (similar to, and modeled after [go-control-plane](https://github.com/envoyproxy/go-control-plane)).
 Not complete, nor production ready yet.
-- `test-harness` provides integration tests.
+- `test-harness` provides integration tests for rust-control-plane.

 ### Roadmap

+Please avoid production use until at least the "Correct, and unlikely to crash" milestone is reached.
+We'll try to avoid breaking our interface after the "Stable interfaces" milestone, but won't make hard guarantees until a 1.0.0 release.

 - [x] Served a few xDS requests successfully
-- [ ] Implements most features including ADS and delta streams
+- [x] Implements most features including ADS and delta streams
 - [ ] Correct, and unlikely to crash
+- [ ] Stable interfaces
-- [ ] Extensible (traits), and documented <- consider using it after this?
+- [ ] Documentation
 - [ ] Performance
+- [ ] Higher level constructs